albanguillaumet/Carnivore-kill-site/README.md

 I developed the R function find_cluster to identify potential carnivore kill sites from spatio-temporal patterns in their GPS location data.
 The program was used by field crew to conduct searches on the ground.
+The publication associated with the code is included (Svoboda et al 2013.
+Wildlife Biology.pdf); see Acknowledgements for my contribution to the project.